I am looking for

 This gem will have all the equipment needed for baking traditional bread plus a separate zone for experimenting with sourdough bread.
 Sensors and software will provide additional data and insights will be processed fast as lightning.
 Bread may date back to ancient Egypt but we are researching and determining the future here and now.

 Sourdough bread - bread without added yeast - is becoming more and more popular.
 The typical, slightly sour flavour and its texture give the bread character.
 Although many claim that this bread has quite some beneficial qualities, there is currently little scientific proof of this.
 The ICON project ‘Sourfun’ (click) focuses on this and the Pilot Bakery plays an essential role.
 In the future, companies will also be using this bakery.
-The first loaves will be fresh out of the oven in early 2022!
+The first loaves will be fresh out of the oven in the summer of 2022!

 With the support of EFRO (the European Regional Development Fund) and the province of East Flanders, this Food Pilot will be expanded with a pilot line for isolating and concentrating high-grade protein from various plant-based resources.
 This will create new possibilities for carrying out the various processing steps in a controlled manner, thus improving them.